Consequences (partial list):

 - Michigan: Nov 2022 approved ballot measure for a state constitutional amendment recognizing the right to an abortion.

-- Ohio: Nov 2023 referendum for a state constitutional amendment recognizing the right to an abortion till viability with maternal health allowance thereafter..
+- Ohio: Nov 2023 approved a state constitutional amendment recognizing the right to an abortion till viability with maternal health allowance thereafter..

 - Ohio: Aug 2023 failed referendum to impose stricter requirements on referenda: increase threshold to 60%; require 5% of eligible voters in all 88 counties (currently 44 counties) to call a referendum. article.
 Turnout of 38%.
 Measure failed by 14 points.